14 Top-Rated Things to Do in Texas in Winter

 Winter is an especially lovely time to visit Texas.
-Compared to northern states, a Texas winter is temperate, and it feels pleasant to be outside.
-Snow is something of a rarity in Texas, and overnight lows rarely ever reach below freezing.
+Compared to northern states, a Texas winter is temperate, and pleasant for outdoor activities.
+Snow in Texas is something of a rarity, with overnight lows rarely ever reaching below freezing.
 During a winter day in Texas, T-shirts are typical attire, with maybe a light sweater packed away.

-This beautiful weather in Texas during winter caters to several activities outside.
-Hiking in a state or national park, attending an outdoor holiday festival, or dining al fresco are everyday activities in the winter.
-For the occasional gray weather of December and January, the state's biggest cities have several venues like museums to spend the day.
+Hiking in a state or national park, attending an outdoor holiday festival, or dining al fresco are everyday things to do in the winter.
+For the occasional gray day in December and January, the state's biggest cities have several venues like museums to spend an afternoon.

-Whether you're escaping to winter in Texas from elsewhere, or you're a longtime resident looking for something new to explore, plan your seasonal interests with our list of the top things to do in Texas in winter.
+Whether you're escaping winter in Texas from elsewhere or you're a longtime resident looking for something new to explore, plan your seasonal interests with our list of the top things to do in Texas in winter.

 1. Cherish the Season on the San Antonio River Walk